 GII will be hosting three concurrent sector-specific roundtables covering Engineering & Construction, Energy & Resources, and Real Estate.
 The roundtables offer the opportunity to go deeper into specific sectors on some of the most exciting topics.

 Taking place from 09:00-15:00, this interactive Real Estate roundtable will tackle two core themes—the future of real estate and understanding London’s real estate market.
 The first half will explore exciting topics like the future of construction, the future of shopping malls, and trends in mixed-use property development.
 In each session, you will hear from leading industry CEOs and McKinsey’s real estate experts.

 ENGINEERING AND CONSTRUCTION: BEYOND MODULAR: FROM PROJECTS TO PRODUCTS

 McKinsey’s research has demonstrated the significant productivity opportunities presented by modular, new materials and other technology-based solutions.
 However, different asset classes are better suited to different combinations of solutions and the path is not always clear.
-Focusing on three asset classes—real estate, tunnels, and airports—participants will explore what it will take for the construction industry to move beyond modular and what technology best applies to the respective asset classes.
+Focusing on three asset classes—real estate, rail, and airports—participants will explore the opportunities and constraints of scaling modular construction, what will move beyond modular and which technologies best apply to the respective asset classes.
 What could success look like, what shifts are required, and how do we get there?

 ENERGY & RESOURCES: DRIVING PRODUCTIVITY THROUGH DIGITAL TRANSFORMATION AND INNOVATIVE PROJECT LEADERSHIP